awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 For information about patch compliance status values, see [Understanding patch compliance state values](about-patch-compliance-states.md)\.

+## How patch baseline rules work on macOS<a name="patch-manager-how-it-works-linux-rules-macos"></a>

+On macOS, the patch selection process is as follows:

+1. On the instance, Patch Manager accesses the parsed contents of the `InstallHistory.plist` file and identifies package names and versions\.

+   For details about the parsing process, see the **macOS** tab in [How patches are installed](patch-manager-how-it-works-installation.md)\.

+1. The product of the instance is determined by SSM Agent\.
+This attribute corresponds to the value of the Product key attribute in the patch baseline's [PatchFilter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PatchFilter.html) data type\.

+1. Packages are selected for the update according to the following guidelines\.
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-how-it-works-linux-rules.html)

+For information about patch compliance status values, see [Understanding patch compliance state values](about-patch-compliance-states.md)\.

 ## How patch baseline rules work on Oracle Linux<a name="patch-manager-how-it-works-linux-rules-oracle"></a>

 On Oracle Linux, the patch selection process is as follows: